filamentphp/filament/packages/panels/docs/02-getting-started.md

 ## Setting up the database and models

-This project needs three models and migrations: `Owner`, `Patient` and `Treatment`.
+This project needs three models and migrations: `Owner`, `Patient`, and `Treatment`.
 Use the following artisan commands to create these:

 ```bash
 php artisan make:model Owner -m